Lec 15: RAII, Smart Pointers and Building CPP Projects¶

 } // stream destructor,releases access to file

-Example: lock_guard
+Example: lock_guard¶

 The old code (which doesn't comply with RAII), i.e.

-• lock on constructing (lock_guard)
+- lock on

 void cleanDatabase(mutex& databaseLock, map<int, int>& database) {